douglasgreen/software-development/docs/organizing/reducing_complexity.md

 As a result, its typical solution of moving constructs into different functions does not actually reduce the overall complexity; it merely redistributes it.

-## Function Boundaries
+## Measuring Across Function Boundaries

+We can use `if` statements in a function as an example of failing to reduce complexity.
 Splitting `if` statements into separate functions doesn't necessarily make the code simpler.

 Consider a single function with 10 `if` statements.
 This function has \(2^{10} = 1024\) possible outcomes.
 Now, if you split it into two functions with five `if` statements each, each function